 The town will cooperate with other units of government in programs that encourage the restoration of ecologically significant native plant communities and wildlife habitat, or combat biological threats such as invasive plants, animals, or diseases.

-Dumping
+Dumping – Done - Dean

 The town opposes open dumping and littering.
 Open dumping and littering detracts from the appearance of the town and constitutes violations of state and county laws.
 The town requires proper disposal and recycling at the Transfer Site east of Mazomanie or through a private hauler.

-Lighting
+Lighting – Done - Dean

 The Town may consider instituting limitations on exterior lighting to ensure that residents achieve reasonable lighting objectives without unduly detracting from the Town's rural character and natural beauty.
 Residents are encouraged to use shielded exterior lighting whenever possible.

-Signs
+Signs – Done - Dean

 Dane County Ordinances regulate signs in the Town.
 In addition to the provisions of the county ordinance, all signs within the Town of Vermont are limited to a maximum size of 32 square feet.

+Energy Efficiency - Done

+Wisconsin Statutes 1.12(3), state that the energy goals of the State include:

+Energy efficiency.
+It is the goal of the state to reduce the ratio of energy consumption to economic activity in the state.

+Renewable energy resources.
+It is the goal of the state that, to the extent that it is cost-effective and technically feasible, all new installed capacity for electric generation in the state be based on renewable energy resources, including hydroelectric, wood, wind, solar, refuse, agricultural and biomass energy resources.

+To contribute to achieving these State of Wisconsin energy goals Vermont Town Government, residents and businesses cooperate to develop or enhance the energy system upon which our community relies and to adhere to these energy investment priorities:

+Maximize cost-effective energy conservation, efficiency of energy use, and electrical energy load management;

+Rely to the greatest extent possible on local, renewable generation of electricity;

+Support local ownership of energy generation that includes dispersed renewable energy to support the local economy, including the creation of sustainable jobs;

+Minimize the size, scale, voltage, and environmental impacts of electric transmission and generation.

-Cultural Resources
+Cultural Resources – Doug - Done

 This section comprises part of the Agricultural, Natural, and Cultural Resources element required by the state Comprehensive Planning statute.